marcduiker/azure-functions-university/lessons/cosmosdb.md

 ![newplayer-items-queue](../img/lessons/cosmos/newplayer-items-queue.png)

-2.11 Add the connection string to your function App.
+### 5.2 Add the connection strings to your Function App

 There are two connection strings that should be added to the settings of the Azure Function:

-- `queueConnection`
+- `QueueConnection`
 - `CosmosDBConnection`

 The names of both connections must be the same as the code deployed.

-Using the Azure Storage Explorer, copy the Connection String from the queue and add it with the queueConnection setting:
+Using the Azure Storage Explorer, copy the Connection String from the queue and add it with the QueueConnection setting:

 ![queue-connection-string](../img/lessons/cosmos/queue-connection-string.png)

 In the Azure portal, go to `Home` then `Function App`, select the deployed function, and configuration from the left panel under `Settings` section.
-Under `Application Settings`, select the `New application setting` button, and add the queueConnection setting.
+Under `Application Settings`, select the `New application setting` button, and add the QueueConnection setting.

 Again, in the Azure Portal, go to `Home`, then `Azure Cosmos DB`, select your `Cosmos DB` with the `Players` container.
 Then at the left panel, under the `Settings` section, click on `Keys`, copy the `Primary Connection String`.
 Go back to the `Application Settings` of the Azure Function and select the `New application setting` button, and add the CosmosDBConnection setting.